jeskaj/dance-diary-terminal-app/README.md

 `[u]  Update step in progress to Competent`

+To indicate that the student has become competent in a step they are currently learning, select `u`.

-The flow of this feature is similar to that of `Add new step`, except that it will check if the student has any steps with a status of Started.
+The flow of this feature is similar to that of `Add new step`, except that it will check if the student has any steps currently in progress (ie with a status of Started).
 If not, the following message is displayed:

 ![Student Started Steps None](docs/repertoire-update-none.png)